About

 Jasmine Jay is the Lead Clinical Administrative Assistant for the Faculty & Staff Assistance Program (FSAP).
 She provides administrative support to all the FSAP clinicians and strives to create a welcoming and inclusive environment for all of FSAP's clients.

-A poet by trade and horror film fan by choice, Jasmine taught Creative Writing and and horror film courses at Cornell for two years before joining the FSAP.
-They are passionate about working for the betterment of Black girls and Black women in Ithaca, and is committed to creating spaces within Cornell for Black and Brown people to thrive and prosper.
+Having originally studied poetry and writing, Jasmine taught Creative Writing and and horror film courses at Cornell for two years before joining the FSAP.
+She is passionate about working for the betterment of Black girls and Black women in Ithaca, and is committed to creating spaces for Black and Brown people to thrive and prosper.

 When she isn't working alongside the FSAP team, Jasmine can be found brainstorming new writing projects, reading about astrology, and listening to Whitney Houston.